What is Target Marketing? The Good, The Bad, and The Ugly

 The plain truth is that target marketing can be time-consuming; the evaluation of the brand and the target audience will follow a specific due process that might take a long while to go and could lead to much time spent just deciding the target audience to go for.

-When you spend much time figuring out your target audience, you should equally make sure you weigh all your options regarding the message your copy will contain.
+When you spend a lot of time figuring out your target audience, you should also make sure you weigh all your options for the message your copy will convey.

-We live in a world where every single message could be politically incorrect; for example, if you're marketing a particular lipstick or makeup brand to a target audience that is classified normatively as women in today's day and age, your message will have to be inclusive to other gender-fluid persons who might take offense to be left out.
+We live in a world where every single message could be politically incorrect; for example, if you're marketing a particular lipstick or makeup brand to a target audience that is classified normatively as women in today's day and age, your message will have to be inclusive to other gender-fluid persons who might take offense at being left out.

-This misrepresentation could also lead to an unhealthy omission of some of your target audience if you're advertising a product mainly used by men and a small population of women; you have to be careful not to omit women when it comes to that product altogether.
+This misrepresentation could also lead to an unhealthy omission of some of your target audience if you're advertising a product mainly used by men and a small number of women; you have to be careful not to omit women altogether when it comes to that product.

 The Ugly: Stiff Competition